Ashutosh-Singal/Sentiment-Analysis/README.md

 The final accuracy after running the various classifiers in different sparse vector representation we get the following result:<br><br>
 <img src="result.PNG"><br>

-You can download the dataset from the this [link](https://1drv.ms/u/s!AgeJDlHHfQB6sAmB7j3czmRIAX3r?e=Uqnln0).
+You can download the dataset from this [link](https://1drv.ms/u/s!AgeJDlHHfQB6sAmB7j3czmRIAX3r?e=Uqnln0).